grassrootseconomics/org-website/content/Blog/2022-end-year.md

 **OneProject – Traditional wisdom and movement building**

-While we’ve developed a framework around Economic Commons utilizing CICs as a collective instrument – [https://oneproject.org](One Project) has encouraged us to look more holistically across many types of community resources: governance, social, human, physical, natural and economic.
+While we’ve developed a framework around Economic Commons utilizing CICs as a collective instrument – [One Project](https://oneproject.org) has encouraged us to look more holistically across many types of community resources: governance, social, human, physical, natural and economic.
 Together we’ve been learning from local [traditional wisdom](https://www.grassrootseconomics.org/mweria) on the same and working to find more voice for indigenous people and ancient practices.
 We are looking forward to putting these concept into practice in 2023 as we co-design a next generation of Integral Commons.